 Mouth ulcers (or mouth sores) are quite commonly known as painful sores on inner lips, gums, tongue or the roof of the mouth.
-Due to the nerves in the mouth being close to the surface, these may cause an uncomfortable feeling and pain in eating or drinking.
+Due to the nerves in the mouth being close to the surface, these may cause an uncomfortable feeling and pain when eating or drinking.

 Ulcers are typically small and circular in size, but the discomfort can be mighty.
 They feel as though there is a dent on the affected surface and are often white in colour.